 Caroline Dora Bettridge was the last-but-one (I think - she was certainly one of the youngest) of William and Mary Bettridge’s family, born in Woodstock in 1840.
 I haven’t been able to find out anything about her life in Woodstock as a child and young woman.
 As her parents were not well off and Dora was only the latest of several daughters, I would suppose there was no money to send her away to school, even if there had been a school to send her to, this early in Canada’s history.
 I think she learned whatever she did learn, in Woodstock.
 From her later writings I would deduce that she had an education based on reading, writing, the bible, and domestic tasks.
 The impossibility of finding (let alone keeping) servants was a perennial middle-class complaint in the colonies in the 19th century, and in her later life Dora displayed a knowledge of laundry, mending and cooking on a tight budget that suggests she knew how to do all of those, the sort of tasks the servants would do in a vicar’s household in England.

 Although, as one of the rector’s daughters, Dora would have known Woodstock’s best families, that would have been a rather limited number of people, so that the number of suitable husbands known to her - or rather, to her parents - was probably small.
-It seems from the family gravestone that only two of William Bettridge’s daughters married.
-Dora was one of them: in 1865 she married one of her father’s church wardens, Charles de Blaquière.
+It seems from the family gravestone that only two of William Bettridge’s daughters married – Dora, and Julia.
+On 10 April 1865 Dora married one of her father’s church wardens, Charles de Blaquière.
 He was about twice her age, and a widower with three young children.

 THE DE BLAQUIÈRES

-Although in 1851 Charles de Blaquière was working as Woodstock’s post-master (he probably still was at the time of his marriage to Dora) the family was a grander one than that implies.
+In 1851 Charles de Blaquière was working as Woodstock’s post-master, and he probably still was at the time of his marriage to Dora.
+However, his family was a grander one than that implies.
 Dora was marrying somebody who, if he lived long enough, would become the 6th Baron de Blaquière of Ardkill in county Derry.
 The de Blaquières were descended from French Protestants who had fled to northern Ireland to escape religious persecution in their homeland.
 In 1800, Charles’ grandfather had been made the first baron de Blaquière.
 Charles was the son of the first baron’s younger son, Peter Boyle de Blaquière who, after a career in the British navy, went to Canada and settled in Woodstock in 1837.
 He bought property in the town and became an influential supporter of the Church of England’s efforts to establish itself in the district - an important ally of Dora’s father.
 In 1841 was appointed a member of the legislative council of the Province of Canada, which advised the governor-general.
 He later became the first chancellor of the University of Toronto.
 He died, in Toronto, in 1860.

 I don’t know anything about Dora’s married life except that she seems to have stayed in Canada, probably in Woodstock where her husband was probably still the post-master.
 She certainly knew her three step-children before she married their father - Peter, born in 1849; Louisa, born in 1850; and William, born 1856 - as the whole de Blaquière family were members of her father’s congregation.
 Perhaps she had taught the three children at Sunday school and established a rapport with them.
 She doesn’t seem to have given birth to any children of her own, so all her motherly instincts would have been focused on them.
 How long they were in her care, though, I wouldn’t know.
 They did have other relatives and Dora’s marriage was a short one.
 Her husband didn’t live long enough to inherit the barony and catapult Dora into the British peerage.
 He died in 1869.